foumart/AppleII.Project.template/README.md

 ## Installation and Build

 1. Run `npm install` to install build dependencies.
-2. Build the project with `npm run build` or `npm run dev` (for debug)
+2. Build the project with `npm run build` (release) or `npm run dev` (debug).
-3. Optionally test on AppleWin with `npm run appleWin`
+3. Optionally test on AppleWin with `npm run aw`.

 ### Build Process: `npm run build`

 1. Prepares a `public/` folder.
 2. Copies the `emulator/`.
 3. Copies the source DSK image from `dsk/` into `public/emulator/json/disks/`*¹.
-4. Compiles all source files (.bas, .s and .txt) into the needed format for Apple II (BAS, BIN) and writes them to disk.
+4. Compiles all source files (.bas, .s and .txt) into the needed format for Apple II (BAS, BIN, TXT) and writes them to disk.
 5. Starts the Apple II emulator in the browser and loads the project *².
-6. Runs a Watch process for automatic reload.
+6. Runs a Watch process (Browser-sync) for automatic reload.

 ##